near/nearcore/docs/architecture/how/proofs.md

 And the values in there are exactly the siblings (plus info on which side of the tree the sibling is), on the path to the root.

-**Note**: proof section doesn’t contain the root itself and also doesn’t include the hash of the receipt.
+**Note:** proof section doesn’t contain the root itself and also doesn’t include the hash of the receipt.